Don Muddiman

 Check the main mounting bolts for the front forks.
 Check if they are loose by jacking up the front

-two large bolts located at the top of the suspension and can be tighten by removing the front wheel.
+There are two large bolts located at the top of the suspension on the forward side.
+These can be tighten by removing the front wheel or maybe by removing windshield and going through the top access panel to fork.

 David C. Ohmstede